Get

 Origin

-As the name suggests, the Egyptian Mau originated in Egypt in ancient times, and they resemble many of the cats shown in depictions and hieroglyphics from the time.
-Breeders gradually developed them from wildcats, and they first came to the United States in the 1950s and the United Kingdom in the 1960s.
+As the name suggests, the Egyptian Mau originated in Egypt, and they resemble many of the cats shown in ancient Egyptian depictions and hieroglyphics. from the time.
+Modern Egyptian Maus were developed from naturally spotted domestic cats, and they first came to the United States in the 1950s and the United Kingdom in the 1960s.
 The International Cat Association and the Cat Fanciers’ Association accept them as a standalone breed.

 Appearance

 The Egyptian Mau has a short, sleek coat covered with distinctive spots that can vary in size and shape.
-They appear across the body, even on the belly and inside the ears.
-The cat’s coat can come in many colors, though silver and bronze are the most common.
+They appear across the body, even on the belly, and often on the limbs.
+The cat’s coat can come in several recognized colors, though silver and bronze are the most common.

 egyptian mau crawling